m4xst3r/-Udacity-AdvancedLaneLines-/writeup_template.md

 Each step is divded in small subfunctions for each step this way it easier to debug and see changes in the performance.
 All the steps are done in one program called "./ad_lane_pipeline.py".

-#### 1. Preprocess the Image
+#### 1. Pre-process the Image

-In total the preprocessing includes 5 steps:
+In total the pre-processing includes 5 steps:
 1. undistort image
 2. Get binary gradient image using sobel
-3. Get binary image using colour threshhold (hls)
+3. Get binary image using colour threshold (hls)
 4. crop a region of interest (roi)
 5. warp binary image using the roi

 ##### 1. Undistort a image
 First each image needs to be undistorted using the OpenCV function `cv2.undistort()` the values for the camera matrix are stored in a pickle and an input of the `preprocess_image()` function.
-This is an example of an undisorted image:
+This is an example of an undistorted image:

 ![alt text][image2]